-In her home, Pamela helps by carrying water, caring for children and washing clothes.
-She lives with her mother.
+Pamela lives with her mother.
 Her mother is sometimes employed as a seller in the market.
+Pamela works at home carrying water, caring for children and washing clothes.
 There are 2 children in the family.

 For fun, Pamela enjoys playing a musical instrument, basketball and volleyball.
 She attends church activities regularly and is in high school where her performance is average.